Homemade French Fries in the Air Fryer

 Ingredients

-- Avocado Oil or Olive Oil– I like using avocado oil or olive oil here because they can handle the higher heat and longer cook time needed to get these fries nice and crisp in the air fryer.
+- Avocado Oil or Olive Oil– I like using avocado oil or olive oil here because they can handle the higher heat and longer cook time needed to get these potatoes nice and crisp in the air fryer.
 They also have the best flavor, without leaving the fries tasting heavy or greasy.

 - Salt – I use coarse Kosher salt for this recipe, but you can use table salt if that’s what you have on hand.
-After frying, you can add more salt if needed.
+After air frying, you can add more salt if needed.

 Step 1